-Appalachian Plateau: tobacco. (a)
+Appalachian Plateau: tobacco. (a) Students are not responsible for identifying specific regions or matching the products to the region in second grade

 Plants are important in the prevention of soil erosion.
 In addition, plants can help reduce the effect of flooding in areas. (c)